zhiyuanyao7/ucla-intro2qgis-raster/_episodes/01-Get-Started-with-QGIS.md

 ![QGIS Layout](../fig/Figure7-QGIS-layout.png)

+QGIS Layout
+{: .text-center}

 **6.** Use the map navigation toolbar to help navigate your map in the canvas.
 Here you can find tools to pan and zoom the map, zoom to selected features, and view the complete extent of the map or selected layer.
 You can also jump to a previous extent with dedicated buttons.

 ![QGIS Toolbar](../fig/Figure8-QGIS-tool-bar.png)

+QGIS Toolbar
+{: .text-center}

 ## Add data to QGIS

 To start, we need to download the data first.
-There are two shapefiles: Grocery stores [Download](../data/GroceryStores_sp.zip), and Neighborhood boundary [Download](../data/Neighborhood_sp.zip), and a csv file: Apartments [Download](../data/Apartments.csv).
+There are two shapefiles: Grocery stores [Download](./data/GroceryStores_sp.zip), and Neighborhood boundary [Download](./data/Neighborhood_sp.zip), and a csv file: Apartments [Download](./data/Apartments.csv).

 ### Add vector data